Scroll to content

 Teaching staff in our school should be confident:

-• In planning, delivering and assessing RSHE
+• In planning, delivering, and assessing RSHE

 • In answering parents’ questions and dealing with sensitive issues